 Breaking down the service offering

-We could see that the core of The Altar Electric was always going to be competitively priced weddings for couples who don’t want the full $30-65K shebang.
+The core of the brand offering is competitively priced weddings for couples who don’t want the typical $30-65K shebang.

-She put it in really practical plain terms.
+“Sarah put it in really practical terms.
 It was in plain sight, but nobody could see it but her.”

 Lions and tigers and strategic plans, oh my!